-Leo Varadkar says partner's Coronation comments 'were private'
+Leo Varadkar's partner apologises over Coronation comments

 "We've spoken about it and it won't happen again."

-The taoiseach added that it was up to Mr Barrett whether he apologises or not.
+The taoiseach said it was up to Mr Barrett whether he apologised or not.